-Communicating with school - Parents should continue to use the usual channels (online platforms, email, telephone) to communicate with school staff.
-If a face-to-face meeting is essential, an appointment will be made.
+- Parents should continue to use the usual channels (online platforms, email, telephone) to communicate with school staff.
+If a face-to-face meeting is preferable, an appointment may be made.

-School hours – in the absence of the usual extra-curricular offers, school hours will be determined by the lesson timetable.
-An adapted drop-off and pick-up schedule, including staggered arrival and departure times, can be found in the detailed school section instructions.
-Parents should wait in the designated areas, and not gather in groups on or near the school grounds.
+- An adapted drop-off and pick-up schedule, including staggered arrival and departure times, can be found in the detailed school section instructions.

-Meals – the catering service will serve school meals according to strict sanitary regulations.
+- The BG catering service will serve school meals according to strict sanitary regulations.
 Mealtimes will be staggered, seating spaced out, and surfaces cleaned between sittings.
 There will be no self-service food or open containers for cutlery.
 The use of microwaves will not be permitted, so picnic meals should be designed to be eaten cold or sent in a heat-retaining container.
-Children should not share food or drink.
+Children will not be allowed to share food or drink.

-Transport – school buses will run for families opting to use this service.
+- School buses will run as normal for families opting to use this service.
 Hygiene measures will be respected stringently, but it will not be possible to keep students of different ages separate, or to respect the social distancing rules during the journeys.
-Students above the age of 10 are advised to wear a mask.
+Students above the age of 12 are advised to wear a mask.
 Bus drivers will wear a mask at all times.

-Obligation for children to return to school from 25 May 2020 - Under what conditions can parents keep children at home and continue distance education?
+Obligation for children to return to school from 25 May 2020 - Under what conditions can parents keep children at home and continue distance learning?

 According to the Vaud Department of Education (DGEO), the option of keeping children of obligatory school age at home without a valid medical reason is no longer possible.
 An exemption from compulsory attendance at both public and private schools is limited to vulnerable children or those living with vulnerable persons, including pregnant women.
 In principle, a doctor's certificate is required, without mentioning the nature of the medical problem, for reasons of confidentiality.